 - Do NOT blend into your surroundings.
 Remember the Cape Hatteras Lighthouse?
 Its sandstone exterior blended into its surroundings so it couldn’t be seen.
 A lighthouse needs to be seen even in the daytime.
 That is why they are painted with stripes, diamonds, and other patterns to make them obvious.
 When you do everything that a non-believer does, and you do not stand out for Christ, you blend right in and will not reflect Jesus.
 The light on a lighthouse is inside this glass dome with refracting mirrors to reflect and make it project a long distance to be seen by the ships.

 - Do NOT be too busy.
-Are you so busy for others?
+Are you too busy?
 It is so important to reach out to those around you.
 In general, we have hidden our faith and put it under a bed instead of up on a stand.
 When a lighthouse was built too short, it couldn’t be seen and the results were disastrous.
 We can be too busy for God and then we don’t end up sharing Christ with others.
 The result is disastrous more than those lost in a shipwreck.
 They are lost eternally!

 Jesus had a purpose in teaching us not to hide our light.
 He wanted to reveal the whole Gospel, and not to conceal it.